 After the great success of phase 1 of Mental Health campaign, it was announced by Kensington Palace that the Royal Foundation of the Duke and Duchess of Cambridge and Prince Harry is investing £2 million to establish a new start-up for digital mental health innovation, which will develop new digital tools to help people have conversations about mental health.
 It is the largest single grant from the Foundation since it began in 2011.
 Working with Heads together partners, The Foundation will also invest in programmes in schools, workplaces, and the defence community.

-Tonight marked Duchess Come back to official role after being treated for Hyperemesis Gravidarum.
+Tonight marked Duchess Come back to the official role after being treated for Hyperemesis Gravidarum.
 Duchess looked radiant while an aide reported, “The Duchess’ condition is improving but she is still suffering from hyperemesis gravidarum and is delighted to be able to be here tonight.”

 The Elizabethan influenced the ‘Eclipse’ Lace Collar Dress is shaped into a sleek A-line silhouette.
-Cut from contemporary corded lace the dress features scalloped edges, frilled sleeves and neckline, and a contrast velvet neck tie.
+Cut from contemporary corded lace the dress features scalloped edges, frilled sleeves and neckline, and a contrast velvet necktie.

-Duchess was seen carrying black Mulberry clutch.
+Duchess was seen carrying a black Mulberry clutch.

 Royal fans were happy to see Duchess of Cambridge back to work.
 We hope and pray Duchess will have a healthy pregnancy ahead and we shall see her soon.